Satori-Nakamoto/CUTcoin/FAQ2.md

 You will earn stakes directly to your wallet each time you stake a block when you have staking activated.
 If you have several accounts in your wallet, keep in mind that you will only be staking *on the selected account* when you activate staking.
 All other outputs in other accounts will not be eligible for forging new blocks a.k.a. receiving stake rewards.

 ## 9. When exchange?
-We are currently listed on STEX and CREX24.
-As the project progresses we look forward to growing our community and being listed on bigger exchanges.
+We are currently listed on STEX, CREX24, p2pb2b and bitalong.
+As the project progresses we look forward to growing our community and being listed on more exchanges.

 ## 10. What about [the fake stake attacks](https://medium.com/@dsl_uiuc/fake-stake-attacks-on-chain-based-proof-of-stake-cryptocurrencies-b8b05723f806) of POS coins?